LyonDataViz/MOS5.5-Dataviz/README.md

 * Sumbit a group proposal of 2 or 3 students (same TD group)

-* Submit a project topic (2-page): what is the question you want to answer? which data do you need? how do you plan to collect your data? what are the main risk in collecting/visualizing it? what are the privacy/ethical issues?
+* Submit a project topic (1-paragraph): what is the question you expect to answer? which data do you need? how do you plan to collect your data? what are the main risk in collecting/visualizing it? what are the privacy/ethical issues?

-* Add your names and GitHub nickanmes; get familiar with Git
+* Add your names and GitHub nicknames

 📖 Readings and preparation